Introduction: Compression Stockings NHS Advice

 Compression Stockings for Pregnancy

-One way that Thrombosis UK lists as a treatment for DVT is compression socks.
+Thrombosis UK lists compression socks as a treatment for DVT.
 The charity states that graduated elastic compression stockings can help to improve blood flow and reduce swelling.
-As they help the swelling go down, they are therefore useful in treating a blood clot.
+As they help the swelling go down, they are therefore useful in treating a blood clot

-It’s important to note that it is advisable to consult with your healthcare provider before using compression socks.
+It’s important to note that it is advisable to consult with your doctor before using compression socks when pregnant.
 They can provide guidance on the appropriate compression level and size for your specific needs.

 Compression stockings are a valuable tool for maintaining healthy circulation, reducing swelling, and minimising the risk of DVT.
 Whether you’re a frequent traveller or an expectant mother, the socks offer support and relief for various leg-related issues.